Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 ## UX

- This website should help prospective clients to sample the band by highlighing their performance, reviews and keep viewers up-to-date with coming shows.
+ This website should help prospective clients to sample the band by highlighting their performance, reviews and keep viewers up-to-date with coming shows.
  At the moment the band uses spotify, youtube and facebook as their main out-sourcing of their material.
 This site should help centralize their material, ensuring easier access for viewers under one site.

 The band has their own style which this site tries to stay true to aa well as using a stark contrast with orange to highlight and pop important information.